bradietilley/pest-stories/README.md

 Inheritance is supported.
 You may specify the `->scenario()` on any story object, including the parent or grandparent level.
 Each child story will inherit the scenario from the parents.

 <a id="doc-tasks"></a>
-**Task:**
+**Tasks:**

-The task is the bit of logic that will run in each story/test.
+You may add one or more tasks to each story, which is the bit of logic that will run in each story/test.
 For example a form validation test might be:

 ```php
 ->task(function (Story $story, TestCase $test) {